 Aydin H. Harston, Ph.D.

-Dr. Harston has prosecuted hundreds of patent applications in chemical, pharmaceutical, biotechnology, and mechanical fields and handled numerous IP due diligence projects.
+Dr. Harston has prosecuted over a thousand patent applications in chemical, pharmaceutical, biotechnology, and mechanical fields and handled numerous IP diligence projects.
 Dr. Harston has participated in litigation teams representing clients in Federal district courts and at the Court of Appeals for the Federal Circuit.
-Dr. Harston has also represented clients in reexamination proceedings before the U.S. Patent & Trademark Office.
+Dr. Harston has also represented clients in inter partes review, appeal, and reexamination proceedings before the U.S. Patent & Trademark Office.

 Prior to joining Rothwell Figg, Dr. Harston researched protein structures, interactions, and dynamics using nuclear magnetic resonance (NMR) and other biochemical techniques.
 He also investigated and used novel protein expression and purification techniques, particularly for increasing the purified yield of isotope-labeled proteins.
 Dr. Harston’s dissertation focused on the molecular structures and interactions of proteins involved in cellular protein degradation pathways.
 His research was published in high impact journals including Nature Structural Molecular Biology and Molecular Cell.
 Dr. Harston also served in scientific, marketing and business development capacities at a start-up biotechnology firm in Maryland.